-Still, with 75,000 patients having died from HAIs, there is more to be done.
+Still, with 75,000 patients in the United States having died from HAIs as recently as 2015, there is more infection control work in hospitals to be done.
 (CDC)

-While the CDC, WHO and other healthcare organizations maintain thorough infection control guidelines and training, it is important to have an understanding of the basic tenets of this critical part of patient care and facilities management.
-Below you will find an overview of the most important infection control principles as well as links to more extensive reading on each issue.
+While the CDC, WHO, and other healthcare organizations put out thorough infection control guidelines and infection control training, it is important that you have an understanding of the basic tenets of this critical part of patient care and how it relates to facilities management.
+Following, you will find an overview of the most important infection control principles for healthcare facilities as well as links to more extensive reading on each issue.

 An infection control protocol is essential for any healthcare facility, including acute care settings, ambulatory clinics, and long-term care facilities.
-While each facility may have particulars that they enact in different ways and may vary in how they communicate their methodologies, the basics of good infection control remain the same.
+While each facility may have particular practices that they enact in different ways and may have different approaches in how they communicate their methodologies, the basics of good infection control remain the same.
 Following are the most critical steps for proper infection control, according to the CDC.

-Unsurprisingly, patient care is an essential part of infection control practices.
-When clinicians and staff interact with patients, visitors, and each other, they must be cognizant of the possibility of transferring potentially infectious pathogens.
+Unsurprisingly, patient care is an essential area of focus for infection control practices.
+When clinicians and staff interact with patients, visitors, and each other, they must always be aware of the possibility of transferring potentially infectious pathogens.

 Further Reading: CDC Guideline for Hand Hygiene in Health-Care Settings